py-react/ginger-js/readme.md

 ![NextJs Multi layout example image](https://nextjs.org/_next/image?url=%2Fdocs%2Flight%2Fnested-layouts-ui.png&w=3840&q=75)

 ## Linking and Navigating
-There are Three ways to navigate between routes in py-react:
+There are currently two ways to navigate between routes in gingerJs:

-- Using the Link Component
+- Using the Link Component (currently exported from libs)
-- Using the useRouter hook
+- Using the useNavigate hook (currently exported from libs)
-- Using the native History API

 This page will go through how to use each of these options, and dive deeper into how navigation works.